raknos13/planero-planner-react/README.md

 ### Drag and Drop Functionality

-The app utilizes the Hello Pangea DnD library to provide seamless drag and drop functionality.
+The app utilizes the [hello-Pangea/DnD](https://github.com/hello-pangea/dnd) library to provide seamless drag and drop functionality.
 Users can rearrange lists and cards by clicking and dragging them to the desired position.

 ## Project Structure